Working overseas

 Registrants who are interested in working outside of the UK, or working remotely with clients outside of the UK, should be aware of other countries’ requirements and relevant professional bodies.

-Those registrants looking to work abroad can apply for the European Certificate of Psychotherapy, which is recognised across Europe.
+Those registrants looking to work abroad can apply for the European Certificate of Psychotherapy, which is recognised by many countries in Europe.
 They can also apply to be listed with the Irish Council for Psychotherapy.
 Individuals who hold the European Certificate of Psychotherapy can also apply for UKCP Registration.

 The European Certificate of Psychotherapy